bangbangcon/west/content/Conduct.md

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, [please contact a member of conference staff](mailto:west-2020@exclamation.foundation). <!-- TODO:  You can use the below form to contact us, with or without your name. -->
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, [please contact a member of conference staff](mailto:west-2020@exclamation.foundation).
+You can use [this form](https://forms.gle/voRRAKdmA2LcrLHz5) to contact us, with or without your name. -->

 Conference staff will be happy to do whatever we can to help those experiencing harassment to feel safe for the duration of the conference.
 We value your